 Karen`s work as a therapist also included working with youth and families in a vast range of populations: direct care for youth in Los Angeles Unified School District, Haven Hills, a non-profit women and families domestic violence shelter, Bridges gang intervention youth programs, Camp David Gonzales, a LA County juvenile detention probation camp and California Family Counseling Center.
 Karen also has a successful private practice in Sherman Oaks.

 Stephanie Grayson, M.A., Ph.D.

-Stephanie Grayson, M.A., Ph.D., is CAST’s Manager of Clinical Services, overseeing the clinical program, its implementation, and the professional development of the team.
-She teaches workshops and is the family liaison for the outpatient program.
+Stephanie Grayson, M.A., Ph.D., is CAST’s Director of Operations.
+She oversees CAST’s daily operations andprogram development.
 Stephanie comes to CAST with experience in psychological research, assessment, and practice as well as outreach, advocacy, and program evaluation.
 After earning her Bachelor of Arts degrees in both Psychology and Art History from the University of Southern California, Stephanie completed her Master of Arts and Doctoral degrees in Clinical Psychology at the California School of Professional Psychology, Alliant International University.
-Stephanie received formal clinical training at Harbor UCLA TIES for Families, the United American Indian Involvement, and the Long Beach Child andAdolescent Program / CalWORKS.
+Stephanie received formal clinical training at Harbor UCLA TIES for Families, the United American Indian Involvement, and the Long Beach Child andAdolescent Program/CalWORKS.
 She has implemented and evaluated wellness programs and interventions promoting life skills, prosocial behavior, empathy, and compassionate stances towards self and others.She is also involved in social psychological research in the area of prejudice, and she publishes and presents research in this area.
 Stephanie believes that a life worth living is within reach for everyone, and she considers it an honor to be part of CAST’s efforts to help others in shaping such lives for themselves.